São Paulo approaches Calleri and Uruguayan midfielder Gabriel Neves on loan; see behind the scenes

 O São Paulo has advanced negotiations to deliver two new reinforcements to Hernán Crespo for the season’s sequel: midfielder Gabriel Neves, from National (Uruguay), and forward Jonathan Calleri, free since leaving the Osasuna, from Spain.

-According to ESPN, the two deals, although distinct, are very close to being completed.
+According to the ESPN, the two deals, although distinct, are very close to being concluded.
 Tricolor, like other Brazilian clubs, has until Monday (30), when it closes the window, to register players who work abroad.

 With Calleri, who works as an intermediary is the player’s father, who went to São Paulo in the middle of the week to restart a negotiation.
-For months, the club tried to hire the Argentine, who had a short and remarkable passage through Morumbi in 2016, but did not reach a financial agreement.
+For months, the club tried to hire the argentinian, with a short and remarkable passage through Morumbi in 2016, but did not reach a financial agreement.

 The intention of the businessmen who manage Calleri’s career was to leave him in Europe, where he has worked since leaving São Paulo, but there was no agreement with any club.
 O Valence it even probed the situation, but it didn’t go any further.